MhdAliHarmalani/SimpleContactsManagementSystemASP.NETCore7/README.md

 # Contact Management System

-## SimpleContactsManagementSystemASP.NETCore7
+## ContactsManagementSystemASP.NETCore7

-This is a simple contacts management system implemented as an ASP.NET Core 7 web application using MVC:
+This is a contacts management system implemented as an ASP.NET Core 7 web application using MVC:

 - The application allows users to manage contacts by providing features such as adding, editing, and deleting contacts.
 - It also includes authentication functionality to secure the system, using Individual User Authentication.